smonnnn/Custom-Text-Tablist/README.md

 A Fabric mod that lets you customize the player list (tab list)

+There is a version with chat commands and one without if you want to use a config file only.

 The config file is located in the config directory (`config/color.json`) and looks like this:

 ```JSON